-Logging in Locally to the MySQL Database
+Logging in Locally to the PostgreSQL Database

-When you have installed the database, the next step is to set a user password on the database host.
-The default admin username is root.
-Use the following command to set up a password at the database host machine:
+When you have installed the database, the next step is to check that you can connect to the database on the database host.
+The default admin username is postgres.
+Use the following commands to set up a password for the postgres user on the database host machine: